 "There are people who are suffering," added Dr. Fortney.
 "We are all having to some extent exposure to environmentally-caused illness, but there's no (scientifically-proven) evidence."

 What can we do to reduce our risk of getting sick from exposure to substances we can't even pronounce?
 Dr. Podein recommends a combination of knowledge and caution.
 In his practice he always tells patients that prevention before is always preferable to treatment during.
 The same rule applies to chemical toxicity.

 "Avoid toxins," he said.
 "Knowing what does cause harm and what could cause harm, and then playing it safe on the other things, is a pretty good start."

-Dr. Fortney spoke at length about detoxification regimens, many of which he discusses when he sees patients through the Integrative Medicine Center and some of which patients can do on their own.
+Dr. Fortney spoke at length about detoxification regimens, many of which he discusses when he sees patients through the Integrative Health Center and some of which patients can do on their own.

 Detoxification rituals can range from the obvious, like a dietary change that reduces toxin-laden foods (beef produced on modern factory farms are a primary culprit), to practices of which some patients may not be aware, like mindfulness-based stress reduction

 "All of these things are a kind of detoxification, or an enhancing of the body's own ability to heal and restore itself," he said.

 The key, said Dr. Fortney, is finding the right combination for the specific person.